Indigenous Australian customary law: Background and description

+Capital punishment

+Before the arrival of Europeans, death sentences were carried out under Aboriginal customary law, either directly or through sorcery.
+In some cases the condemned could be denied mortuary rites.

 Recognition by the colonial legal system

 Customary law has not otherwise been relevant to the development of Australian common law by courts.

 Legislative bodies since the late-twentieth century have investigated the concept of incorporating Indigenous laws more formally into post-colonial legal systems.
 Reports by the Australian Law Reform Commission and the Law Reform Commission of Western Australia have discussed the desirability of recognising customary law in matters involving Aboriginal Australians.
 In the Northern Territory, some statutes and courts make explicit reference to customary law where useful in identifying relationships and social expectations.
 These changes have sometimes been controversial, especially in cases where customary law is imprecise or infringes upon human rights.

 On 17 July 2020 the Queensland Government introduced a bill in parliament to legally recognise the Torres Strait Islander practice of traditional adoptions (kupai omasker), which was passed as the Meriba Omasker Kaziw Kazipa Act 2020 ("For Our Children's Children") on 8 September 2020.